dwajsman/wmdd_4935/week6/02_assignment.md

 ## submission guidelines.

-submit at least one screenshot that shows that you have connected the mongo show to a database on mongo atlas.
+submit at least one screenshot that shows that you have connected the mongo shell to a database on mongo atlas.

 submit a .txt file with the queries you used to perform the operations on your database, only the successful queries.

-submit both using your hand in materials folder in student share.
+submit both using your hand in materials folder in student share. one submission per team, please include a .txt file that includes team members names, email addresses and student numbers.

 ## due date June 15, before the start of class next week.